Perturbation analysis on T-eigenvalues of third-order tensors: Appendix

+is singular.
+By using a similar proof process given for Theorem \ref{Theorem Schur} in the above, we could get the conclusion. \end{proof}

-\end{Theorem} \begin{proof} To prove the assertion of (1), one can use the fact that each $\Lambda_{\epsilon}(A^{(i)})$ of the matrix $A^{(i)}$ has the properties that nonempty, open, and bounded, with at most $m$ connected components, each containing one or more eigenvalues of $A^{(i)}$.
-Then same properties are also hold for the given tensor $\mathcal{A}$.
-Moreover, there are at most $nm$ connected components since
+\textbf{Proof of Theorem \ref{ProPseu}} \begin{proof} To prove the assertion of (I), we utilize \eqref{Factorization of bcirc(A)} and Remark \ref{Remark4-1}, which allow us to exploit the properties of $\Lambda_{\varepsilon}(A^{(i)})$ for each matrix $A^{(i)}$.
+It is well-known that $\Lambda_{\varepsilon}(A^{(i)})$ is nonempty, open, and bounded, with at most $m$ connected components, each containing one or more eigenvalues of $A^{(i)}$ \cite[Theorem 2.4]{trefethen2005spectra}.
+Consequently, these same properties also hold for the given tensor $\mathcal{A}$ by the above analysis.
+Additionally, the number of connected components is bounded by $nm$ due to the relationship expressed by